 Which means that Bob actually ate 500-900 additional calories that are unaccounted for in his food journal.
-And this is just one inaccurate entry!

 Now let’s say Bob’s calorie target is around 2000 calories per day.
 Due to inaccurate food logging, even though Bob thinks he’s eating 2000 calories, he’s actually regularly consuming nearly 3000 calories per day.
 Instead of losing weight, he’ll actually be gaining weight because he’s eating more than he should be.